Gierałtowice, Silesian Voivodeship

 Gierałtowice (Gierołtowice) is a village in Gliwice County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Gierałtowice.

-It lies approximately 9 km south-east of Gliwice and 21 km west of the regional capital Katowice.
+History

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Gierałtowice was occupied by Germany until 1945.
+The local Polish police chief and three other policemen from Gierałtowice were murdered by the Russians in the Katyn massacre in 1940.